Digital experimentation experts reveal what separates a great experimentation program from one teetering toward collapse

 - Is it sensitive?

-Examples of valuable North Star metrics
+Examples of valuable North Star metric

 - Disney judges its growth via customer lifetime value (CLV)